cesarfue/JobHunt/README.md

 OverengineeredJobSearch automates (my) job applications by generating customized resumes and cover letters.
 It involves :

+- A Chrome extension frontend, which sends web page text (i.e : job offers) to the backend
 - A Flask backend
-- A Chrome extension frontend
 - My resume in React
 - And it keeps track of the applications in a excel sheet.

-Project Structure
+## Project Structure

 ```
 OverengineeredJobSearch/